 So, you’ve made up your mind for the PMP exam but are a little confused about how the process goes and where to start?
 Well, the steps below outline the entire process and are arranged in way to optimize your time in most effective way:

 - Create a login on PMI website, it’s free.

 - Review the Eligibility requirements and candidate policies/procedures in the PMP Handbook, available under your login as a free PDF.

 - Become a member after paying the fee, if you desire.
 This step is optional, however.
 The major membership benefit is that you get the soft copy of the PMBOK guide (Project Management Body of Knowledge) for free.
 Otherwise you can purchase the hard copy from amazon, Walmart or many other places.
 Make sure you buy the latest Edition.

 - Get your study material and start reading.
 Refer to Part 2 of this series for more details.

 - After you’ve studied for at least a month, enroll for the 35 contact hours of formal education, mandatory for the certification.
 I did it from Promantia which was very good, but you can do it from any other registered education provider.

 - Attend the classes, which usually happen over two consecutive weekends (4 days in total).
 The reason you should do this after studying for at least a month is that then the classes would make more sense.

 - After completing the classes, go back to the PMI website and fill out the application form.
 The form is lengthy and easily takes 1 full day for filling properly.
 You will get an application receipt email from PMI and then PMI will take about a week to review your application.

 - PMI randomly selects about 10% of applications for audit.
 If your application goes for audit, you’ll get an email to submit the audit related documents for verification.
-(You can talk to me separately about the process if you are among the chosen few 🙂 ).

 - After about a week (or after PMI has verified your audit related documents), you’ll get an email that your application is accepted.